kingdom-building-ministries/kbm-static-site/blog/_posts/2014-05-14-would-you-dare-to-ask.md

   - Psalm
 ---

 “Trust in the Lord and do good; dwell in the land and enjoy safe pasture.
-Delight yourself in the Lord and he will give you the desires of your heart.”
+Delight yourself in the Lord and he will give you the desires of your heart" (Psalm 37:3-4).
-Psalm 37:3-4

 Each life that comes through *The Experience* will, at some point during the summer, grapple with the desires in their heart.
 And many, before arriving in Colorado, have spent time in prayer asking God to meet them in a specific way.